 Revenue Operations is one of the busiest jobs out there.
-RevOps leaders are often both under-resourced and pressed with urgent deadlines, making it very hard to focus on the things that matter.
+RevOps leaders like Brandon Bussey and others are often both under-resourced and pressed with urgent deadlines, making it very hard to focus on the things that matter.

 Having a personal tech stack is a must for all RevOps leaders and whether or not you’ve thought about it as a “personal tech stack”, you probably have one!
 What are the tools that you use on a regular basis to organize your life and help you focus?

 Here are a few must-have tools for RevOps leaders (in my opinion as an experienced RevOps leader at industry-leading companies):